 If the Duration parameter is non-zero and the Period parameter is zero, the Controller shall continue scanning until the duration specified in the Duration parameter has expired.

-If both the Duration and Period parameters are non-zero the Duration parameter shall be less than the Period parameter; otherwise the Invalid HCI Command Parameters (0x12) error code shall be used.
+If both the Duration and Period parameters are non-zero and the Duration parameter is greater than or equal to the Period parameter, the Controller shall return the Invalid HCI Command Parameters (0x12) error code.

 When the Duration and Period parameters are non-zero, the Controller shall scan for the duration of the Duration parameter within a scan period specified by the Period parameter.
 After the scan period has expired, a new scan period shall begin and scanning shall begin again for the duration specified.
 The scan periods continue until the Host disables scanning.